alexsiao29/ITMFinalProject123/README.md

 User View

 Home Navigation Page

-    Select canteen you’d like to (1) occupy a table in, or (2) check table availability in Sub-Canteen Page
+    Select canteen you’d like to (1) occupy a table in, or (2) check table availability

+Sub-Canteen Page

       1.Check Menu Tab